rmoehn/cartpole/interruptibility/intro.md

 environment.

 Does this need demonstrating?
-People have thought about the *shutdown problem* or, respectively, the the problem of interruptibility before [1,2,3].
+People have thought about the *shutdown problem* or, respectively, the problem of interruptibility before [1,2,3].
 They've concluded that reinforcement learners (and utility-maximizing agents in general) will avoid being switched off unless precautions are taken.
 Taking precautions means that we need to program the agent in a way that it neither avoids nor